xiix0/scam/README.md

-But, for my own part, it was Greek to me.
+Whenever you find that you are on the side of the majority, it is time to reform.
-		-- William Shakespeare, "Julius Caesar"
+		-- Mark Twain